RAJAS2025/VHR-WRO-FE-June-2025/README.md

 # Schematics <a class="anchor"></a>

 This schematic provides a clear overview of the robot's electronic design.
 It shows how a central ESP32 microcontroller manages various sensors and motors, enabling autonomous navigation and obstacle avoidance.
 The design is modular, with a focus on efficient communication and power management.

+![image](https://drive.google.com/uc?id=1aF5MVUdIMGfIHesjWJOWcKdBSu5RwNBk)

 # Key Components

-![image](https://drive.google.com/uc?id=1aF5MVUdIMGfIHesjWJOWcKdBSu5RwNBk)

-This schematic provides a complete overview of the robot's electronic system.
-It shows how the NodeMCU-32S microcontroller acts as the central hub, connecting to and controlling every other component.

-# Power Management
+### Power Management
 The robot's power is supplied by a 6V battery pack, which connects at CN1.
 This power is distributed to all components in two ways.
-A voltage regulator (U8) steps down the 6V to a stable 3.3V to safely power the NodeMCU-32S and other sensitive electronics.
+A voltage regulator (U8) steps down the 6V to a stable 3.3V to safely power the ESP32 and other sensitive electronics.
 The 6V supply is also used directly to power the motors and servo, as they require higher voltage and current.

-# Motors
+### Motors
 The Miuzei MG90S 9G Micro Servo Motor (S1) connects to pin D32 on the board for its control signal.
 The 24mm Brushless DC Gear Motor connects to the board via its motor driver (not explicitly shown) to a GPIO pin for control.
 Both motors are powered by the external 6V supply

-# Sensors
+### Sensors

 - **VL53L0X ToF Lidar Sensors (U2, U3, U4):** The three VL53L0X Lidar sensors (U2, U3, U4) connect to the board's I2C pins (SDA/SCL) via an I2C Multiplexer (U7).